The equivalence of lattice and Heegaard Floer homology: The bordered perspective on the link surgery formula

-For the description of the full link surgery complex of $L$ in terms of type-$D$ modules over $\cL$, we refer the reader to \cite{ZemBordered}*{Section~8}.
+For the description of the link surgery complex $\cC_{\Lambda}(L)$ of an integrally framed link $L\subset S^3$ in terms of type-$D$ modules over the algebra $\cL_\ell$, we refer the reader to \cite{ZemBordered}*{Section~8}.
 We note that in general, the homotopy type of the link surgery type-$D$ module depends non-trivially on the system of arcs $\scA$.
 For example, the type-$D$ link surgery module of the Hopf link depends non-trivially on $\scA$; see \cite{ZemBordered}*{Section~16}.
 We write $\cX_{\Lambda}(L,\scA)^{\cL}$ for the type-$D$ module constructed with $\scA$.

-There is also a bimodule ${}_{\cK} \cT^{\cK}$ whose effect is changing an alpha-parallel arc to a beta-parallel arc, and vice-versa.
+There is also a bimodule ${}_{\cK} \cT^{\cK}$ whose effect is changing an alpha-parallel arc to a beta-parallel arc, or vice-versa.
 See \cite{ZemBordered}*{Section~14}.
 This bimodule is related to the Dehn twist diffeomorphism on knot Floer homology discovered by Sarkar \cite{SarkarMovingBasepoints} and further studied by the author \cite{ZemQuasi}.